Ben Shemen agricultural school, Ben Shemen, Israel

 In this moving and often astonishing memoir, Nobel Peace Prize winner and former Israeli prime minister Shimon Peres undertakes something most unusual: an imaginary voyage with Theodor Herzl, the great Zionist theorist and spiritual father of Israel.
 Despite the decades that separate them, they visit together places that Herzl knew only as dreams in the desert.

-Shimon Peres was an Israeli politician who served both as the ninth President of Israel, and Prime Minister of Israel, as well as Interim Prime Minister.
+Shimon Peres was an Israeli politician who served both as the ninth President of Israel, (2007 to 2014) and Prime Minister of Israel, as well as Interim Prime Minister.
 He was a member of twelve cabinets in a political career spanning 70 years.

 Background